We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - hypoallergenic, fine-grade glass beads secure inside the inner pockets of blanket

-- Oeko-Tex Standard 100 certified, ensuring the product is safe from harmful, allergenic chemicals or additives
+- OEKO-TEX Standard 100 certified, ensuring the product does not include harmful, allergenic chemicals or additives

 - machine washable

 With microfleece fiber on one side for a warm, cozy feeling and cooling Minky fabric on the other side, this blanket aims to provide soothing deep pressure stimulation in various temperatures.
 It is also moisture-wicking and breathable.

 The Dream Weighted Blanket costs $99.